 Habit and Habitat

 It is a marine and colonial hemichordate, found 5 to 6 meters deep.
-The colony is formed on hard substratum and also in association with mollusc shells, bryozoans and tunicates.
+The colony forms on hard substrata and also associates with mollusc shells, bryozoans, and tunicates.

 Characteristics of Rhabdopleura